KQM-git/TCL/characters/hydro/barbara.md

 {% endtab %}

 {% tab title="Let the Show Begin♪" %}
-Summon a **Melody Loop**, dealing Hydro DMG to surrounding opponents and applying the Wet Status to them.
+Summons water droplets resembling musical notes that form a Melody Loop, dealing Hydro DMG to surrounding opponents and applying the Wet status to them.

-**Melody Loop:**
+**Melody Loop**\

-* On hit, Barbara’s Normal Attacks heal your own party members and nearby teammates for a certain amount.
-Barbara’s Charged Attack generates 4 times the amount of healing.
+• On hit, Barbara's Normal Attacks heal your own party members and nearby teammates for a certain amount of HP, which scales with Barbara's Max HP.\
-* Periodically regenerates your own active character’s HP.
+• On hit, Barbara's Charged Attack generates 4 times the amount of healing.
-* Applies brief periodic Hydro aura to the active character.
+• Periodically regenerates your own active character's HP.\
-* Applies Hydro aura to opponents who come in contact.
+• Applies the Wet status to the character and to opponents who come in contact with them.

 | Attribute | Skill |
 | :--- | :--- |